MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-L-Rural-BusinessCooperative-Service-Rural-Housing-Service-Rural-Utilities-Service-Department-Agriculture/part-5001-Guaranteed-Loans/subpart-E-Loan-Guarantee-Provisions/subjectgroup-ECFRdd8d77e4b66c657-Guarantee-Provisions/section-5001.451.md

 (xiii) Agency environmental requirements; and

-(xiii) Requirement for the lender and the Agency to have reasonable access to the project and financial records including access for periodic inspections of the project and financial records by a representative of the lender or the Agency; and
+(xiv) Requirement for the lender and the Agency to have reasonable access to the project and financial records including access for periodic inspections of the project and financial records by a representative of the lender or the Agency; and

-(xiv) Requirement for the borrower to provide the lender and the Agency performance information during the term of the guaranteed loan.
+(xv) Requirement for the borrower to provide the lender and the Agency performance information during the term of the guaranteed loan.

 (4) Loan closing requirements;